Fourth Week of January 2021

 “For example, in an abrupt crisis on the scale of the foreign-exchange crisis or the global financial crisis, most companies suffer financial distress.
 Large conglomerates, however, can instead use such moments to widen the gap with latecomers through large-scale capital expenditure, raise barriers to entry so high that potential new competitors are shut out entirely, or even pursue a quantum leap through major M&A."

-□ Netflix’s 2020 Korea revenue is estimated at KRW 517.3 billion.
+□ Netflix’s 2020 revenue in Korea is estimated at KRW 517.3 billion.

 ▶ Dramas (AStory, NEW, Studio Dragon), webtoons (Kidari Studio, D&C Media, Daewon Media), etc.